FAQ

 Do you do medications?

-Our sitters are trained to administer most common oral and injected medications.
+Our sitters are trained to administer most common oral and injected medications as long as the pets are willing.
 However, we do not offer intravenous fluids.
 During our meet and greet, we ask our pet parents to go over the pet’s routine for us, so we can take notes about any medications and how they are administered.

 Do you provide your own treats?
 What if my dog has allergies?